developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------
 #### Keyguard Search Disabled
-Controls whether the Search app will be accessible from the Keyguard 'lock screen.'
-Search is disabled if this tag has a value of 1 (default) or is left unspecified.
+Controls whether the Search app will be accessible from the Keyguard screen (also known as the 'Lock Screen').
+Applies only if the Keyguard has not been bypassed using the &lt;bypass_keyguard&gt; tag; otherwise ignored.
+Search access from the Keyguard screen is disabled if this tag has a value of 1 (default) or is left unspecified.

 <b>Possible values</b>